webitube/UnityCapture/README.md

   You can use this if you want to show a 'Please stand by...' image layer while Unity stopped.

 For the two colored patterns an additional text message will be displayed detailing the error.

+The setting 'Display FPS' shows the capture frame rate (frames per second) on the capture device output.

+## Performance caveats

+There are two main improvements to capture stream frame rate.

+One is to disable the camera setting 'Allow HDR' which causes the camera output texture format to be in a favorable format (8-bit integer per color per pixel).
+If your shaders and post-processing allows it, it is recommended to leave HDR off.

+The other is the setting 'DoubleBuffering' in the UnityCapture component.
+Double buffering causes 1 frame of additional latency but improves the image data throughput.
+You can check the Unity profiler for how much it inpacts performance in your project.

+Otherwise it is recommended to leave scaling and mirroring disabled in the UnityCapture component.

 ## Todo